Han Seung-woo

-Han Seung-woo (Korean: 한승우, born December 24, 1994), known mononymously as Seungwoo, is a South Korean singer-songwriter, rapper, dancer and actor.
+Han Seung-woo (Korean: 한승우, born December 24, 1994), known mononymously as Seungwoo, is a South Korean singer, singer-songwriter, and actor.
 He debuted as a member of South Korean group Victon in 2016.
 In 2019, he finished third on Produce X 101 and became a member of X1.
 He debuted as a solo artist in August 2020 with the extended play Fame.

 Career

 Early life

 Han was born on December 24, 1994, in Busan, South Korea.
 He is the youngest of three children, with two older sisters, the eldest being the singer and actress Han Sun-hwa.
 In 2010 he appeared on television when he visited his sister in Invincible Youth.
 He never considered entering the entertainment industry and was an avid athlete throughout elementary and middle school, until an injury forced him to quit.
 Despite initial opposition from his father, he successfully auditioned with A Cube Entertainment (now IST Entertainment) and moved to Seoul in 2014 after completing high school.
 He and Victon members Heo Chan, Kang Seung-sik and Choi Byung-chan were among the company's earliest batch of male trainees.